 If you are interested in visiting the town, you can schedule a tour to visit San Antonio de Areco and estancias in Buenos Aires province in this link: Camino Pampa

-Also: you can stay in a great working ranch, an historical one founded in 1870, managed by a Lady: Estancia de Areco
+Also and finally you can stay in a great working ranch, an historical one founded in 1870, managed by a Lady: Estancia de Areco